FrogTheFrog/moondeck-buddy/README.md

 A server-side part of the [MoonDeck](https://github.com/FrogTheFrog/moondeck) plugin for the SteamDeck.

-The main goal is to have reliable information about steam state:
+The main goal is to have reliable information about Steam state:
  * is Steam running or not;
  * what Steam game is running and whether the game we want is updating or not;
    * **note:** Non-Steam games are not supported.